Investing in Japan

 - Acceptance of business jets at local airports

-- Enhancement of educational environment for expatriate children (international schools)
+- Enhancement of educational environment for expatriate children (international schools))

-- Strengthening consultation services to support foreign businesses
+- Strengthening consultation services to support foreign businesses (Investment Advisor Assignment System)

-Designation of the National Strategic Special Zones
+- Designation of the National Strategic Special Zones

-To promote a wide range of international business and leading-edge industries, 12 National Strategic Special Zones have been designated to bring significant deregulation and reform.
+- To promote a wide range of international business and leading-edge industries, 10 National Strategic Special Zones have been designated to bring significant deregulation and reform.

 - Fundamentally simplifying regulations and administrative procedures associated with FDI in Japan.

-Attracting global talent
+- Attracting global talent

 - The period of residence required for Highly Skilled Professionals to apply for a permanent residence permit was significantly reduced from five years to one at the earliest (“The Japanese Green Card for Highly Skilled Foreign Professionals,“ one of the world’s fastest obtainable green cards)

 Source: Created from Cabinet office website page "Invest Japan"

-Business expansion in area related to inbound tourism
+- Business expansion related to inbound tourism

 - Relaxation of visa requirements (Starting from July 2013)

-- 2020 Tokyo Olympic & Paralympic Games
+- Tokyo Olympic & Paralympic Games in 2020